ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 #### Creating a wave and replication
 {: #creating-wave}

-A wave contains a single host or multiple hosts that will be migrated.
+A wave contains a single host or multiple hosts that are migrated.
 For this migration, you need to create one or more waves, provide information about the hosts in the wave, and then start the wave.

-1. In the RackWare web console, nagivate to **Replication > Waves**.
+1. In the RackWare web console, navigate to **Replication > Waves**.
 2. When you create a wave, select **Target Type** as **Autoprovision**.
 3. Enter source and target details.

-If the source has a boot volume greater than 250 GB, select **Right Sizing** from **Advanced Options** since {{site.data.keyword.vpc_short}} does not support a boot volume greater than 250 GB.
+If the source machine has a Linux&reg; operating system and it has a boot volume greater than 100 GB, then leave ‘Provision disk’ textbox empty and select **Convert to LVM** option.
+This creates additional disk of required size and will convert all eligible volumes to LVM on the target.
+In case of Windows, no action is required.
+It is taken care automatically by RMM.
+{: note}

 4. After you enter your source and target information, you need to provide your {{site.data.keyword.vpc_short}} information.
-5. From the edit option in **Actions** menu of your source, select the **{{site.data.keyword.vpc_short}} Options** tab, enter the relevent information, and click **Modify**.
+5. From the edit option in **Actions** menu of your source, select the **{{site.data.keyword.vpc_short}} Options** tab, enter the relevant information, and click **Modify**.
 6. Run the replication.

 Ensure that your VPC, subnet, and other necessary cloud components are set up before you add a cloud user in RMM.